pluf/di/README.md

 # Pluf Dependecy Injection

 The goal of the Pluf Dependency Injection (DI) is to free a business developer from the responsibility for obtaining objects that they need for its operation (which is called (separation of concerns)[https://en.wikipedia.org/wiki/Separation_of_concerns]).
 Pluf DI is one of the most interesting parts of the framework.
-It is a compiled DI container, an important part of the platform which is used directly in routing and workflows.
+It is a compiled DI container, an important part of the platform which is used directly in data-flow processing and workflows.

 ## Installation